 We follow the Lancashire Scheme of Work units for PE and supplement teaching with outside specialist coaches such as, Chorley School Sports Partnership, The Football Development Programme and All Stars Cricket through the use of our allocated PE and Sport premium funding.
 The Lancashire Scheme of Work has been adapted in light of our school structure and fully meets the needs of our pupils.
 Learning has been carefully considered, mapped out and sequenced through each Key Stage in order to ensure coverage of skills and clear progression.
 We recognise that PE teaching may need repetition and development, therefore Fundamental Skills are repeated through year groups.
 This enables children to develop and reinforce their understanding of Physical Education in order to improve.

-We have a two year rolling programme of work for some of our classes: EYFS/Year 1, Year 1/Year 2 and Year 5/6.
-Year 3 and Year 4 are taught separately and therefore have a one year programme of work.
 EYFS are taught alongside the Year 1 children however they build upon the Fundamental Skills for Early Years, it has been planned so that there are clear links between EYFS and Year 1.
 KS2 has been split into lower and upper Key Stage, this enables children to develop those skills from KS1 and begin to apply in competitive games.
 Children in KS2 also take part in a block of swimming lessons at Horwich Leisure Centre.
+We use PE Passport to support our PE planning, and units of work are progressive.
+Children build upon the skills they learned in the previous year.

 Throughout Physical Education lessons, pupils will learn key skills and life lessons.
 For example, these include resilience, sportsmanship, learning to lose and perseverance.
 In Key Stage 2 we introduce competitive games and activities to help build self-esteem.
 Children will learn what it is like to be part of a team, how to work together and how to win/lose in the correct manner.
 All pupils are taught fundamental skills such as throwing, catching, balance, co-ordination and jumping in each topic and are then linked to a sport.
 Pupils learn a range of, and take part in, different sports and activities throughout their Adlington journey.
 This increases their knowledge and understanding on the rules and tactics involved in each game.
 Physical activities include dance, games, gymnastics swimming and water safety, athletics and outdoor adventure activities.